-Speech recognition problems do occur.
+Speech recognition problems are common.
 However, the technology is become more advanced by the day.
 The problems are becoming very few and far between.
 In the healthcare industry, these problems range from a lack of acceptability among senior clinicians to problems in the software itself.

-Making use of speech recognition software has helped to a great extent, but the system has its own issues to contend with.
+Making use of speech recognition software has helped to a great extent, but problems can arise.
 Let us take a quick look at a few of the problems that are currently being faced by speech recognition software, especially as far as the health care sector is concerned:

 The healthcare industry is under strict regulations in regards to protecting medical records.
 Over time, these regulatory requirements end up consuming a lot of time.
 This, in turn, has a direct effect on the average number of patients that a clinician can see in a day.
 The more time they spend taking care of the paperwork, the less time is dedicated to the patients.
 The same also applies to the support staff as well.